Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals of Multiplicities 1 to 6 from the Taylor-Ito and Taylor-Stratonovich Expansions Using Legendre Polynomials: Introduction

-One of the effective approaches to numerical integration of Ito SDEs is an approach based on Taylor--Ito and Taylor--Stratonovich expansions \cite{1995}-\cite{2004}.
-The most important feature of such expansions is a presence in them of the so called iterated Ito and Stratonovich stochastic integrals, which play the key role for solving the problem of numerical integration of Ito SDEs and has the following form
+It is well known that one of the effective approaches to the numerical integration of Ito SDEs is an approach based on the Taylor--Ito and Taylor--Stratonovich expansions \cite{1995}-\cite{2004}.
+The most important feature of such expansions is a presence in them of the so-called iterated Ito and Stratonovich stochastic integrals, which play the key role for solving the problem of numerical integration of Ito SDEs and have the following form